-This alterations and additions project addressed a briefing requirement of providing space for a young growing family with 3 children under the age of 10.
+This alterations and additions project addressed a brief to provide space for a young growing family with three children under the age of 10.

 Gross Floor Area: